rbowen/presentations/ceilometer/ceilometer.rst

-    You'll need to think ahead about what you want to be notified about, of course, since you only get notified about things that you set alarms for. ie, Monitoring sucks, and you don't know you need it until you need it that first time.
+    You'll need to think ahead about what you want to be notified about, of course, since you only get notified about things that you set alarms for. ie, you don't know you need it until you need it that first time.

 ----